switch2osm/switch2osm/serving-tiles/manually-building-a-tile-server-ubuntu-22-04-lts.md

 ## Fonts

 We installed fonts above.
-OpenSteetMap Carto's own installation instructions also suggest installing "Noto Emoji Regular" from source.
+OpenStreetMap Carto's own installation instructions also suggest installing "Noto Emoji Regular" from source.
 All the other international fonts that are likely to be needed (including ones often not supported) are including in the list previously installed.
 Our test data area (Azerbaijan) was chosen both because it was a small area and because some place names in that region have names containing non-latin characters.

 # Setting up your webserver
 ## Configure renderd